Lingoda Sprint Schedule 2026: A Realistic Plan for Busy Professionals

 My real Sprint schedule: what actually worked

 I first tried to fit Sprint into nights.
-It failed immediately—not because I was lazy, but because nights are fragile.
+It failed quickly—not because I was lazy, but because nights are fragile.

 Overtime, dinners, exhaustion, family obligations, and unexpected work can easily destroy a night-based plan.
 So I made Sprint untouchable by moving it to early morning.